milik0/RSPCA-server/README.md

 ```

 ## Usage
 - Open your web browser and go to http://localhost:8000/.

+- User authentication: You can create accounts and log in.

+- A reset password feature is available in case you forgot your password.

-You will find the following web page.
+- Once signed up or logged in you will find the following web page.
 ![Alt text](./mysite/app/static/app/images/home_page.png "Home Page")

 - You can add the animals that you rescued by clicking on the "Add Animal" button.